-I wanted to design a program that you could replicate and access on your time, when you needed it- whether it was at a moment of intense feeling or in the middle of the night.
+I’ve designed a DIY art therapy protocol that you can replicate and access on your time, when you need it.
+Whether it’s a moment of intense remembering and feeling, or in the middle of the night.

 You don’t need to be a skilled artist to benefit from the practice, although it’s totally normal if you feel performance anxiety.
 I will help you through that, and you’ll be surprised by the results you get!

 This art therapy protocol helps you heal your body, mind, spirit and self.
 Each session helps you to identify what is going on inside, so that you can break down your healing into manageable pieces.
 We then take that awareness and represent it through color, shape and form.